-Belgium gunman 'killed day before attack'
+Belgium gunman 'had killed the day before'

-Liege shootings: Gunman 'killed day before attack'
+Liege shootings: Gunman 'had killed day before attack'

 The man who shot dead two police officers and a civilian in the Belgian city of Liège had killed someone the night before the attacks, the country's interior minister says.